|Title||UBER EATS AUSTRALIAN OPEN AMBUSH|

 |Lachlan Stewart||Special Group||Social Creative|

 Australia literally stops to watch the tennis.
 And while lots of people swarm to Melbourne to attend the on-ground event.
 The real event happens on TV in people’s living rooms.
 With families, groups of friends and work colleagues gathering around the TV every night to watch the tennis, comes the battle ground for food delivery services.
 After-all, two weeks of non-stop tennis leaves little time for cooking!
 And with Uber Eats decision to sponsor the Australian Open, we wanted to use this iconic event to firmly stake a claim as category leader, normalise and build memory structure between the event and food delivery.
 And ultimately elevate Uber Eats into a truly iconic, culture-shaping brand.
-And we had a bold ambition cut through the clutter of generic tennis themed promotion and captured the attention of Australians in a way that was ownable.
+And we had a bold ambition to cut through the clutter of generic tennis themed promotion and capture the attention of Australians in a way that was ownable.

 Never before had Tennis Australia (the event management) allowed a brand to use the actual tournament broadcast crew, cameras, officials and commentators, or to shoot on court.
 Never before had an Australian TV-Network had to deliver real-time, live ad placement in a live sporting telecast (with a constantly changing player appearance schedule due to wins and losses!) only at the end of ad breaks, only during games the actual players in the ads were playing in.
 Never before had a brand gained access to the tournament broadcast graphics, or featured other sponsors logos so heavily.
 We negotiated and attempted to use everything exactly the same as the real broadcast in order for our films to appear identical.
 We broke rules of media, marketing and sponsorships - accessing assets, the court, the players during the tournament and doing real time placement of ads; all blurring line between broadcast and advertising.